zilexa/Homeserver/filesystem/README.md

 ### _Option 1: single drive per datatype or BTRFS1_
 If you only have 1 Media drive and 1 Users drive OR if you use a BTRFS1 array, you can mount the drives directly without MergerFS to the respective `/mnt/pool/Media` and `mnt/pool/Users` folders that we created in step 3.
-The `subvol=` option is important here!
 ```
 UUID=8e9f178a-e531-40ce-87a9-801aa11aa4ea /mnt/pool/Media btrfs defaults,noatime,compress-force=zstd:2,subvol=Media 0 0
 UUID=0187bc8c-4188-4b25-b4d6-46dcd655c3ce /mnt/pool/Users btrfs defaults,noatime,compress-force=zstd:2,subvol=Users 0 0
 ```
+- The `subvol=` option is important here!
+- Note`UUID=` is the UUID of the drive, easy to find as it should already be listed in your fstab (see Step 5).
-Where UUID= the UUID of the drive.
-In case of BTRFS RAID1, just use the UUID of the first drive.
+- In case of BTRFS RAID1, just use the UUID of the first drive.

 ### _Option 2: multiple drives pooled via MergerFS_
 If you have multiple drives that need to be pooled, you merge them via MergerFS. for example: